From family heirlooms to treasured engagement rings, we want to make sure our jewellery is protected in the event it’s stolen, damaged or lost.

 Do I need to add my jewellery to my home insurance policy?

-You will need to declare any jewellery as a ‘specified item’ on your home insurance policy if it’s worth more than £1,000.
-A specified item is any high risk item in your home.
+You will need to declare any jewellery as a ‘specified item’ on your home insurance if it’s worth more than £1,000.

-If your jewellery is worth less than £1,000, then it will be automatically covered under your home’s contents insurance policy.
+If your jewellery is worth £1,000 or less, then it will be automatically covered within your home if you have contents cover.

 If you only have buildings insurance and don’t have contents cover, then you might want to consider taking out a contents policy.
 Not only will it cover your jewellery but it’ll also protect other valuables like TVs, laptops, bicycles and mobile phones.